DinoChiesa/Gemini-Function-Calling/README.md

-# Gemini Function calling example
+# Gemini Function calling, and how it relates to MCP

 This is an example of an app that calls into the Gemini Model, passing it a set of functions that are available in the app.
 This is what Gemini calls ["Function